-In the cold winter of 1691-92, the colonists of Salem Village, Massachusetts were at war with the Indians, the weather was harsh, and the villagers relied on the Church for some sense of safety.
-It was during this time that two little girls — Elizabeth Parris and Abigail Williams, the daughter and niece of Salem Village Minister Samuel Parris, began to the practice of fortune-telling, even though it was regarded as a demonic activity in the Puritan community.
+In the cold winter of 1691-92, the colonists of Salem Village, Massachusetts, were at war with the Indians, the weather was harsh, and the villagers relied on the Church for some sense of safety.
+During this time, two little girls — Elizabeth Parris and Abigail Williams, the daughter, and niece of Salem Village Minister Samuel Parris, began the practice of fortune-telling, even though it was regarded as a demonic activity in the Puritan community.
 Soon thereafter, Elizabeth Parris and Abigail Williams became strangely ill, having fits, spouting gibberish, and contorting their bodies into odd positions.
 The Reverend Samuel Parris was sure that prayer could cure their odd behavior, but his efforts were ineffective.

-Within no time, there were three witches who were accused — Tituba, Reverend Parris’ slave; Sarah Good, an impoverished homeless woman; and Sarah Osborne, who had defied conventional Puritan society.
-As the witch hysteria spread, there were numerous other young women who claimed to be afflicted.
+Within no time, three witches were accused — Tituba, Reverend Parris’ slave; Sarah Good, an impoverished homeless woman; and Sarah Osborne, who had defied conventional Puritan society.
+As the witch hysteria spread, numerous other young women claimed to be afflicted.

 Another theory was first presented in a 1976 article in Science magazine where Dr. Linnda R. Caporael, a Professor in the Department of Science and Technology Studies at Rensselaer Polytechnic Institute, argued that a disease called “convulsive ergotism” might have been to blame.
 The disease is brought on by ingesting rye grain infected with ergot, a fungus that can invade developing kernels of rye grain, especially under warm and damp conditions.

 In 1691, during the rye harvest in Salem, these conditions existed.
-Furthermore, one of the Puritans’ main staple of their diet was cereal and breads made of the harvested rye.
-Convulsive ergotism causes violent fits, a crawling sensation on the skin, vomiting, choking, and, hallucinations.
+Furthermore, one of the Puritans’ main staples of their diet was cereal and bread made of harvested rye.
+Convulsive ergotism causes violent fits, a crawling sensation on the skin, vomiting, choking, and hallucinations.
 In fact, the hallucinogenic drug LSD is a derivative of ergot.
 Many of the symptoms of convulsive ergotism seem to match those attributed to Elizabeth Parris and Abigail Williams.

-But, what of the many others that also exhibited similar afflictions throughout the year?
-Rye might still be the culprit, but, mass hysteria might also be attributed.
-Mass hysteria, also called collective hysteria, and group hysteria is the spontaneous manifestation of the same or similar hysterical physical symptoms by more than one person.
-Mass hysteria typically begins when an individual becomes ill or hysterical during a period of stress and others begin to manifest similar symptoms.
+But what of the many others also exhibited similar afflictions throughout the year?
+Rye might still be the culprit, but mass hysteria might also be attributed.
+Mass hysteria, also called collective hysteria and group hysteria is the spontaneous manifestation of the same or similar hysterical physical symptoms by more than one person.
+Mass hysteria typically begins when an individual becomes ill or hysterical during a period of stress, and others begin to manifest similar symptoms.
 Unfortunately, scientists have found a clear preponderance of female victims over the years.

 Stress was certainly present in 1692 Salem.
-The community was at war with the Indians, the people strongly believed that Satan was present on earth and very active, many watched as their friends and family were arrested and hanged, and a large proportion of the “afflicted” were orphans or completely alone.
-Having little hope for the future and having no monetary or emotional support from direct family members, there would be few men interested in them and their marriage prospects looked especially grim.
-Further, some researchers have suggested that their dramatic performances gained them respect and attention of the community, which helped them with dealing with the oppression they felt within Puritan society.
+The community was at war with the Indians; the people strongly believed that Satan was present on earth and very active, many watched as their friends and family were arrested and hanged, and a large proportion of the “afflicted” were orphans or completely alone.
+With little hope for the future and no monetary or emotional support from direct family members, there would be few men interested in them, and their marriage prospects looked especially grim.
+Further, some researchers have suggested that their dramatic performances gained the respect and attention of the community, which helped them deal with the oppression they felt within Puritan society.

-In May 1693 a general release freed all of those prisoners who remained jailed.
+In May 1693, a general release freed all prisoners who remained jailed.
 By the end of the trials, 24 villagers had died.
 Within five years, Salem officials publicly apologized for their fervor at a “Day of Fast and Repentance.”

-Elizabeth Booth (1674-??) – One of the “afflicted girls”, Elizabeth Booth was the daughter of George and Elizabeth Booth of Salem Village.
+Elizabeth Booth (1674-??) – One of the “afflicted girls,” Elizabeth Booth was the daughter of George and Elizabeth Booth of Salem Village.
 On June 8, 1692, the 18-year-old Elizabeth allegedly showed signs of affliction by witchcraft.
 Her afflictions were supported by her mother and younger 14-year-old sister Alice.
-Though she participated in examinations, inquests, and trials, she was not a favorite of the authorities and her name was chosen for use on only a couple of complaints.
+Though she participated in examinations, inquests, and trials, she was not a favorite of the authorities, and her name was chosen for use on only a couple of complaints.
 However, she did do her share of damage.
 She testified that ghosts had come to her and accused John and Elizabeth Proctor of serial murder, stating that they had killed at least four people.
 She also made accusations against Wilmot Redd and Giles Corey.
-Just 19 days after the executions on September 22, 1692, Elizabeth Booth, apparently free of any afflictions, married Jonathan Pease and started a family of her own.
-In the meantime, Wilmot Redd, John Proctor, and Giles Corey had been put to death and Elizabeth Proctor was in prison, sentenced to death, but, under a reprieve until her child was born.
+Just 19 days after the executions on September 22, 1692, Elizabeth Booth, apparently free of any afflictions, married Jonathan Pease and started her own family.
+In the meantime, Wilmot Redd, John Proctor, and Giles Corey had been put to death, and Elizabeth Proctor was in prison, sentenced to death, but under a reprieve until her child was born.